 - 1. Chiller operational with only one compressor running. - LCHWT drops less that setpoint and a small offset less than LUZ stage out offset.
-HGBV system is engaged: - Running compressor's HGBV solenoid opens, and the appropriate modulating valve opens and controls to setpoint with PID Loop. - Any other chiller conditions the HGBV system is disengaged, and all valves are closed.
+HGBV system is engaged: - a.
+Running compressor HGBV solenoid opens, and the appropriate modulating valve opens and controls to setpoint with PID Loop. - 3.
+Any other chiller conditions the HGBV system is disengaged, and all valves are closed.